 Japanese should reflect upon role in Diaoyutai Islands dispute: president

-CNATAIPEI -- President Ma Ying-jeou said yesterday that it was Japan that sparked the recent massive protest by Taiwanese fishing boats in waters near the disputed Diayoutai Islands in the East China Sea and that Japan should reflect deeply upon its actions.
+TAIPEI -- President Ma Ying-jeou said yesterday that it was Japan that sparked the recent massive protest by Taiwanese fishing boats in waters near the disputed Diayoutai Islands in the East China Sea and that Japan should reflect deeply upon its actions.

 Ma said that as a peace-loving nation, the Republic of China has never sought to provoke conflict, but he noted that the Taiwanese fishermen were angry at the Japanese government's move to nationalize the island chain earlier this month.